Search results for:

-The formatting for this file is that the address on the left is an email address you would like to receive mail for, then a blank space, then the Linux user that you would like the mail delivered to.
+The formatting for this file is that the address on the left is an email address you would like to receive mail for, then a blank space, then the Linux user you would like the mail delivered to.
 Your file with your email addresses and Linux users will look something like the following:

-Save the file and exit the editor, and apply our mapping changes by typing
+Please save the file and exit the editor, and apply our mapping changes by typing

 sudo postmap /etc/postfix/virtual sudo systemctl restart postfix